-The Hidden Costs of Software in the World of Finance
+The Hidden Costs of Software Development in Finance

 From back-office applications with records loaded with highly-confidential information to smart, customer-facing apps, leading financial institutions must ensure their software systems are not only innovative, but efficient, secure and failsafe, to ensure they get things right.